Severe Weather Statement issued for Wichita by NWS - News Break

 Severe Weather Statement issued for Wichita by NWS

-Effective: 2021-07-09 22:00:00 CDT Expires: 2021-07-10 05:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-07-09 22:56:00 CDT Expires: 2021-07-09 23:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1100 PM MDT/MIDNIGHT CDT/ FOR WICHITA AND GREELEY COUNTIES At 1023 PM MDT/1123 PM CDT/, severe thunderstorms were located along a line extending from near Modoc to 7 miles southeast of Towner, moving southeast at 25 mph.
+Target Area: Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM MDT/1115 PM CDT/ FOR NORTHERN WICHITA...SOUTHEASTERN WALLACE AND SOUTHWESTERN LOGAN COUNTIES At 956 PM MDT/1056 PM CDT/, a severe thunderstorm was located 9 miles north of Leoti, moving southeast at 30 mph.
 HAZARD...70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
 Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Leoti, Tribune, Horace, Lydia, Selkirk and Marienthal.
+Locations impacted include Leoti.
 HAIL...<.75IN WIND...70MPHalerts.weather.gov

 Comments / 0